Marusko/Race-Timer/README.md

 ## Automatic switching
   When someone finishes the race, custom output in RR is updated, cashed on second API link.
 App checks this second link every 15 seconds.
 When clock switches to small clock, app stops checking the second link.
 Required custom output list in RR and second API link.
 ## Choosing screen
-  User can choose on which screen will the timer be shown, list of screens is refreshed every 20 seconds.
+  You can choose on which screen will the timer be shown, list of screens is refreshed every 20 seconds.
 If timer is open, refreshing list of screens is paused.

+---
+# Dependencies
+App requires .NET7 to be installed.
+Most probably you already have it.
+You can install it when installing the RR_Timer

 # Installation
   1. Download zip file and extract
   2. Double click on `setup.exe`
   3. You will get `Unknown publisher` warning, press install[^1]
   4. That's it!

+---
 # Preparation
 ## Using the Timer
 If you don't time the race with RaceResult, or don't want to create links simply use the `Timer` tab to setup the timer.
 Automatic switching of timer windows is disabled.
 You can still manually switch the windows.
 ## Using the API Timer
+> Only works with RaceResult Simple API
 ### Main API link
  1. Open the event in RR website > Main Window > Access Rights/Simple API > Simple API
  2. Select settings from the left dropdown menu, in the details write `EventName,EventType`(see the picture)